-It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.
+It’s that time of year again when Asian lady beetles invade homes for a warmer habitat.

 While they’re not generally harmful, their smell can be unpleasant.
 So what can you do to get rid of them?